 Vapors caused by fuel evaporation in the fuel system are not vented into the atmosphere.
 Instead, fuel vapors are routed into the running engine to be burned, or stored in a canister when the engine is stopped.
+Liquid fuel is caught by a vapor separator and returned to the fuel tank.

-The Clean Air Act, which is the Federal law covering motor vehicle pollution, contains what is commonly referred to as the Act's "tampering provisions."
+The Clean Air Act, which is the Federal law covering motor vehicle pollution, contains what is commonly referred to as the Act's "tampering provisions".

 "Sec.
-203(a) The following acts and the causing thereof are prohibited.
+203(a) The following acts and the causing thereof are prohibited...